horizontalsystems/blockchain-crypto-guides/token_guides/makerdao.md

 MakerDAO was the first DeFi project to earn global adoption and remains a leader in the amount of funds it controls.

-The project was launched in 2014 and comes in a form of a Decentralized Autonomous Organization (DAO).
-It is governed by a geographically distributed set of entities ranging from organizations to private individuals.
+The project launched in 2014 and comes in a form of a Decentralized Autonomous Organization (DAO) which is governed by a geographically distributed set of entities ranging from organizations to private individuals.

+> MakerDAO operates a lending facility built on the Ethereum where anyone can take out a loan in cryptocurrency in exchange for a small fee.

+The governance of the MakerDAO is executed through voting by those in possession of MKR tokens.
+The incentive for someone to be a part of MakerDAO comes from various public-facing services provided by MakerDAO which drive the value of MKR tokens.

-### DAO Explained
+### 1.1 DAO Explained

 If you’re not familiar with the concept of DAO, then simply think of it as a project or organization which meets following criteria: